pingfu/pingfu.github.io/_posts/2013-12-07-beaglebone-black-driver-problem.markdown

 My current system locale is English – so that doesn’t sound right.
 British English, that is.
 Crack open either of those binaries (I used 7-zip) and you’ll find `dpinst.exe` and `dpinst.xml`.

-Investigating the XML file reveals a set of language tags;
+Investigating the XML file reveals several sets of language tags;

 ```html
 <language code="0x0409">.....</language>